4 1 dancepalooza showcases local choreographers and rising young dance

 all-over the greater Puget Sound from Chehalis to Whidbey Island will

-converge on Seattle's Central District to take classes from Contemporary
+converge on Seattle's Capital Hill and Downtown to take classes from Contemporary

-Dance Masters and light up the stage for three nights of edge of your
+Dance Masters and light up the stage for three days of exciting classes and edge of your

 Ariana Lallone is a former principal of Pacific Northwest Ballet and current star of Teatro Zinzanni’s Bon Soir Liliane.
 With PNB, Ariana has danced numerous leading roles including Kent Stowell's Carmen, Carmina Burana and The Nutcracker; Nacho Duato's Jardi Tancat; Val Caniparoli's Lambarena; George Balanchine's Rubies and Prodigal Son; and William Forsythe's In the middle, somewhat elevated.
 Ariana toured with PNB both nationally and internationally.
 She performed the solo from Val Caniparoli's Lambarena at the Benois de la Danse Gala in Warsaw, Poland, in 1997 and the role of Hippolyta in the BBC's 1999 film version of PNB's production of Balanchine's A Midsummer Night's Dream filmed at Sadler's Wells Theatre in London.
 Her performances have won numerous accolades including being featured on the cover of Dance Magazine.